uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 convenient thing of covering the costs of a gym membership and perhaps of a moderately priced therapist; this is commendable but I much rather prefer not having to be depressed in the first place.

 For many of us, having major professional challenges could offset those bad feelings; however the hyper-specialization I mentioned above shunts self-realization.
-In other words, for me personally it's very hard to justify not seeing my family by a miniscule bump in a KPI that my contribution would amount to.
+There's literally nothing very cool to be done, and for me personallya miniscule bump in some business metric (which is what my highly specialized labor could bring about) would not justify missing out on my family time.

 # The Synthesis
 ## No need to be a Genius